Copenhagen-Alliance/copenhagen-alliance.github.io/README.md

 ## Standard Formats with Metadata and Extensibility

 We prefer human-readable standard formats that are also easy for programs to parse.
-Some common formats that satisfy these requirements are XML and well-formed HTML (often best for documents), JSON (often best for objects), and CSV or TSV with header rows.
+These formats should support metadata and extensibility.
+Some common formats that satisfy these requirements are:

+- XML and well-formed HTML (often best for documents)
+- JSON (often best for objects)
+- CSV or TSV with header rows

 ## What kinds of resources are we targeting?